Azure/azure-sdk-for-js/sdk/attestation/attestation/README.md

 and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
-To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure.Identity package:
+To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the @azure/identity package:

 ```Powershell
 npm install @azure/identity